Emphasis Mine In Bible Verses

 but I say to you that Elijah already came, and they did not recognize him, but did to him whatever they wished (Gr. thelo).
 So also the Son of Man is going to suffer at their hands."
 (Matthew 17:12 NASB)

-To summarize verses like 2 Peter 3:9 and 1 Timothy 2:4 do not read that God wills that all men be saved but would like all men to be.
+In other words, 2 Peter 3:9 and 1 Timothy 2:4 do not read that God wills that all men be saved but wishes all men to be.

 The verses in question read